| Oliver's Cornwall |

 On a lovely warm but

-breezy day in September 2006 I set out to find three quoits - Neolithic
+breezy day in September 2006 I set out to find three quoits - exposed Neolithic

-burial chambers - that I had not seen before.
-I was delighted to
+burial chambers or portal dolmens- that I had not seen before.
+I

-be able to park inexpensively in one of my favourite villages, Zennor,
+was delighted to be able to park inexpensively in one of my favourite villages,

 and before setting out I visited the church and took a number of photos

 in the village.
-My route took me up Zennor Hill, along to Zennor
+My route took me up Zennor Hill (a real struggle

 Zennor Hill is fairly tough going.
 The very narrow path to the top is through sometimes shoulder-high furze but the views and the Carne rock formations are worth it.
 The path to Zennor Quoit - very impressive - is easy and obvious but the way up and down Sperris Hill is through furze and heather.
 I never did find Sperris Quoit and only later learned that there is almost nothing to see.
 Tracks and field paths then lead to Mulfra Hill; the path up it is obvious and the climb easy.
 Mulfra Quoit is slightly less impressive than Zennor but still well worth seeking out.
 The site has great views of St. Michael's Mount and across Mount's Bay to the Lizard.
 To my pleasant surprise I met three other walkers - and a cyclist - up there.
 Afterwards I had a coffee in the excellent Tinners Arms in Zennor Village.
 Images of Zennor and Mulfra Quoits are on my Antiquities page |